hms-dbmi/chromoscope/docs/docs/use-cases/brca.md

 sidebar_position: 3
 ---

-# Cancers with Pathogenic BRCA Mutations
+# Cancers with Pathogenic BRCA1/2 Mutations

 The BRCA1 and BRCA2 genes have a role in the accurate repair of DNA double-strand breaks through homologous recombination deficiency[^1].
 A mutational signature of BRCA1/2 loss consists of multiple mutation types (point mutations, indels, structural and copy number variants)[^2].
 The exact mechanisms of how such mutations form in the context of homologous recombination deficiency have not been fully understood.